jona-tech/jona-tech/README.md

 ![Quiz-design](https://i.imgur.com/49IxgOz.png)

 When clicking an answer, all the wrong answers turns grey and the correct answer(s) turns green.
+The buttons are also unclickable after choosing an answer.

 ![Answer-clicked](https://i.imgur.com/zR2pHtG.png)